GhassanALNomani/Round/README.md

 Full-stack web application.

-Round is a website talks about places to visit, the admin can add/edit or delete places with details.
-Users can view, write reviews also add to section want to visit

 ## Description

 Our webise talks about places to visit, the admin can add/edit or delete places with details.
 Users can view, write reviews also add to section want to visit